micharbet/CLE/HOWTO.md

 - `hh string` to grep search for given string in rich history file.
 The grep is applied to whole file, so you can search for specific date/time, session identification, you can use regular expressions, etc.
-- 'hh number` prints out recent 'number' records.
+- `hh number` prints out recent 'number' records.
 Note the number can be in rane 1 ..
 999.

 Options allowed in 'hh' are as follows: